Centennial Blush Star Magnolia

 • Watering: Provide regular watering, especially during dry spells, to keep the soil consistently moist but not waterlogged.
 Water at the base of the tree to avoid wetting the foliage.
 To promote optimal growth and flowering, consistent moisture is best for a star magnolia.
 For more information on watering, see “How to Water a Tree'“.

-• Mulching: Apply a layer of mulch around the base of the tree to help retain moisture, suppress weeds, and regulate soil the temperature.
+• Mulching: Apply a layer of mulch around the base of this small and compact spring flowering tree to help retain moisture, suppress weeds, and regulate soil the temperature.

 • Fertilizing: Star magnolias are light feeders, preferring a balanced tree and shrub fertilizer applied once a year in early spring.
 Over-fertilization can cause disease and insect problems.

-• Pruning: Star magnolias require minimal pruning.
+• Pruning: This small deer resistant tree requires minimal pruning.
 If needed, shape lightly and prune out dead branches in the spring, immediately after flowering has finished.

 Magnolia stellata 'Centennial Blush' star magnolia delicate flowers opening